Caring for your bait

 • 5.
 Shelf life boilies can go hard and shrink over time if kept in the wrong storage conditions, so like freezer baits, add some liquids to pump them up a bit before a session or during if its a long session, a bit of lake water can help too.

-We’ve tried and tested this, and 3 weeks is a push.
+We’ve tried and tested this, and 3 weeks is probably a good limit to leave them out.
 Something to be aware of especially if you don’t want to refreeze and go through the whole dry out phase again.
+But again, if you keep them correctly like you would fresh veg, they will keep longer.